PointyBytes/Roguelike/README.md

 - More gear
   - Ranged weapons
   - Shields
+  - Off-hand weapons/shields
+- More slots for gear
+  - Head
+  - Body
+  - Arms
+  - Legs
+- Soft and hard armor that affects Dexterity
 - States that can affect both the player and the monsters.
   - Poisoned
   - Disease